niebert/knitr4education/README.md

 # knitr4education
 KnitR Examples used for a seminar at the University RPTU to create tailored individual worksheet according to the prerequisites of the learners.

+## Lanuage of R-Markdown Documents
+The primary language for the seminar is German at the RPTU but the code chunks can be used in other languages as well.
+To be able to translate and separate the course material in other languages subdirectory are created
+* `de/` R-Markdown filses in german language
+* `en/` R-Markdown filses in english language